-5.2 Description
+5.3 Description

-5.2.1 Location
+5.3.1 Location

 Include a description of the Project's site location using maps of appropriate scale.
-The location map should include the boundaries of the proposed site including UTM coordinates, the major existing infrastructure, adjacent land uses and any important environmental features.
+The location map should include the boundaries of the proposed site including, the latitude and longitude coordinates, the major existing infrastructure, adjacent land uses and any important environmental features.
 In addition, site plans/sketches and photographs showing project location, site features and the intended location of project components should be included.

-5.2.2 Components
+5.3.2 Components